saini11shubh/Todo-List-Management-System/README.md

 npm run start
 ```

+### Validation
 #### CORS Whitelist

 Update the values in of CORS_WHITELIST in `.env` and For specifying multiple origins, separate them with commas.
 To allow requests from any origin, use the wildcard symbol "*".

+#### Request Validation with Joi

+In this project, we utilize Joi, a powerful schema description language and data validator for JavaScript, to validate incoming requests to our API endpoints.
+Joi helps ensure that the data sent to our server meets the specified criteria, preventing invalid or malicious input from causing issues within our application.